This Fort Duquesne blog header is a Google SketchUp model rendered in easy-to-use Shaderlight from ArtVPS (free trial for both PC and Mac!)

 3D Warehouse Gone Insane

-This video, while having nothing directly to do with SketchUp, I find nonetheless inspiring.
+This is inspiring.
 It's the OK GO video for "This Too Shall Pass" featuring a continuous four-minute shot of a Rube Goldberg machine operating in sync with the song.

-I may be behind the times but I saw it for the first time this week.
 It reminds me a bit of what might happen if the all the contents of the Google 3D Warehouse were to go crazy and start moving around on its own!
+Enjoy.

 Wednesday, September 22, 2010